loopbackio/loopback.io/pages/en/lb3/readmes/loopback-connector-cloudant.md

     1. Check "Manage" then click on button "LAUNCH" to see your Cloudant dashboard.

 - Cloudant DBaaS account

   - Limit request per second.
   - Limited free trial.
   - Sign up with https://cloudant.com/sign-up/ then you will see your Cloudant dashboard.

-To view the Cloudant dashboard on both DBaaS and Bluemix, [sign in](https://cloudant.com/sign-in/) with your Cloudant username and password.
+To view the Cloudant dashboard on both DBaaS and IBM Cloud, [sign in](https://cloudant.com/sign-in/) with your Cloudant username and password.

 # Installation